 - Students are allowed the opportunity to take the Accuplacer twice in a semester; however, ONLY the first test is free.
 All subsequent tests have a $5 fee per test (Reading, Writing, or Math).

-- Students can visit with Advising, Admissions, or Testing and Assessment to get a referral.
+- Students can visit with Testing and Assessment to get a referral.

 Testing for Program Applications